PubuduLasith093/Robust-ensemble-ML-model-ERG-SVC-for-Phishing-Attacks-Detection/README.md

 *Feature Reduction.ipynb* -
 This code includes all feature reduction techniques used for the experiments.

+*stacking model.ipynb* -
+This file includes the code for building the stacking model using base classifiers.

 *ERG-SVC model.ipynb* -
-This code includes the code for proposed ensemble model (ERG-SVC).
+This code includes the proposed ensemble model (ERG-SVC).